condor2/Opencart_30xx/README.md

 # OpenCart

 ## Information
-This is a modified version of Opencart 3.0.3.6.
+This is a modified version of Opencart.

 ## Added
 - Bug fixes